 Students with parents who are involved in their education are more likely to earn higher grades, adapt well to school, and pass their classes.
 But is there a point when parents can be too involved—specifically, with homework?
-Consider
+Consider these scenarios:

 - Your child’s big science project is due tomorrow, but her schedule has been so busy lately that she hasn’t had time to finish it herself.
 You want her to get a good grade, so you end up doing most of the work for her.